alexanderovie/datos/docs/interfaces/IPageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-Defined in: main.ts:174383
+Defined in: main.ts:182817

-parsed content of the header
+content of the header of the table

 ***